sunwenlong1/EGGA-Net/EGGA-net/README.md

 Our code is largely based on [BCP](https://github.com/DeepMed-Lab-ECNU/BCP).
 Thanks for these authors for their valuable work, hope our work can also contribute to related research.

 ## Questions
-If you have any questions, welcome contact me at 'yhbai@stu.ecnu.edu.cn'
+If you have any questions, welcome contact me at 'sunwenlong@hbut.edu.cn'